 One of the most stressful parts of pet ownership is what to do with your four-legged companion when you travel.
 While some pet owners opt for boarding, others choose to bring their furry family members along.

-If you’re looking to hit the road or fly the skies with your canine companion or feline friend, American Kennel Club the has some tips to make the trip as smooth as possible.
+If you’re looking to hit the road or fly the skies with your canine companion or feline friend, American Kennel Club has some tips to make the trip as smooth as possible.

-Health Checks: Bring your pet to the veterinarian for a check up before going on a long journey trip.
+Health Checks: Bring your pet to the veterinarian for a check-up before going on a long journey trip.
 Make sure all vaccinations are up to date and obtain a record showing proof of up-to-date vaccinations.
 Health certifications are required for airline travel.

 Ask the vet about potential health risks at your destination, like Lyme disease, and what the necessary preventive measures your pet needs to take.